Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 • Using colour, texture and structure to create striking displays

-• Designing mixed beds that work both visually and seasonally
+• Designing mixed beds that work well both visually and seasonally

 • Creating your own edimental container to take home